Pretrained Event Classification Model for High Energy Physics Analysis: Methods

 We present a methodology for developing and evaluating a foundation model for particle collision event analysis.
 The approach centers on pretraining a Graph Neural Network (GNN) architecture using a comprehensive dataset that spans multiple physics tasks, enabling the model to learn robust and transferable features.
 For task-specific applications, we employ a fine-tuning strategy that combines output layer adaptation with carefully calibrated learning rates for updating the pretrained parameters.

-Given the prevalence of classification problems in particle physics data analysis, we evaluate the model's efficacy through a systematic assessment across five binary classification tasks: \begin{itemize} \item $t\bar{t}H(\rightarrow \gamma\gamma)$ with CP-even versus CP-odd t-H interaction \item $t\bar{t}$ with FCNC top quark decays versus $tHq$ processes \item $t\bar{t}W$ versus $ttt$ processes \item Stop pair production with Higgs bosons in the decay chain versus $t\bar{t}H$ processes \item $WH$ versus $ZH$ production modes \end{itemize} Our evaluation metrics encompass classification performance, computational efficiency, and model interpretability.
+Given the prevalence of classification problems in particle physics data analysis, we evaluate the model's efficacy through a systematic assessment across five binary classification tasks and two multiclass classification tasks: \begin{itemize} \item $t\bar{t}H(\rightarrow \gamma\gamma)$ with CP-even versus CP-odd t-H interaction (Delphes) \item $t\bar{t}$ with FCNC top quark decays versus $tHq$ processes (Delphes) \item $t\bar{t}W$ versus $t\bar{t}t$ processes (Delphes) \item s-top pair production with Higgs bosons in the decay chain versus $t\bar{t}H$ processes (Delphes) \item $WH$ versus $ZH$ production modes (Delphes) \item 5-class multiclass classification of Higgs production modes where the Higgs decays exclusively to two photons: $t\bar{t}H$, $ggF$, $VBF$, $WH$, and $ZH$ (ATLAS Open Data) \item 3-class multiclass classification of triboson events: $WWW$, $ZZZ$ and Mixed ($WWZ$ and $WZZ$) (ATLAS Open Data) \end{itemize}

+Our evaluation metrics encompass classification performance, computational efficiency, and model interpretability.
 The investigation extends to analyzing the model's scaling behavior with respect to training dataset size, benchmarked against models trained without pretraining.
 Although we explored transfer learning through parameter freezing of pretrained layers, this approach did not yield performance improvements, leading us to focus our detailed analysis on fine-tuning strategies.

 This methodological framework demonstrates the potential of foundation models to enhance the efficiency of particle physics analyses while improving task-specific performance, offering a promising direction for future high-energy physics research.